sachaservan/adveil/README.md

 While the code has been tested on MacOS (Big Sur), there is a bug in the cgo interface.
 On Linux, ```uint64_t``` is cast as ```C.ulong``` in the Go code which *does not work on Mac* (seems to be a bug?)
 The compiler will handle switching between two instances of ```sealpir.go``` to work around this issue.

+## Notes
+- Part of the anonymous token code was obtained from the [Privacy Pass implementation](https://github.com/privacypass/challenge-bypass-server).

+## Important Warning
+This implementation of AdVeil is intended as a proof-of-concept prototype only!
+The code was implemented for research purposes and has not been vetted by security experts.
+As such, no portion of the code should be used in any real-world or production setting!